Thread Pool#

 How it works:

-3. Spawns threads to process partitions in parallel
+3. Spawns concurrency - 1 threads to process their partitions.

 parallelForEach()#

-Applies a function to each element in parallel:
+Applies a unary function to each element in the range in parallel.
+This is a convenience wrapper around distribute().

 std::vector<int> data = {1, 2, 3, 4, 5, 6, 7, 8};